GeorgePreece/sfdx-forcex/README.md

 ## Commands

 ### `forcex:jorje:import:apex`
 Imports global classes from managed packages into the language server.
+*You may have to restart the language server for the changes to take effect.*
 #### Command syntax
 ```
 $ sfdx forcex:jorje:import:apex